|Mode of Delivery||on campus|

 Students are expected to know their responsibilities with respect to academic integrity.
 Please read the ANU policies on academic honesty and plagiarism.

-This course does allow for collaboration if you collaborators are mentioned in your submission and some additional rules are followed:
+This course does allow for collaboration if your collaborators are explicitly mentioned in your submission and some additional rules are followed:

 - The writing of code and documentation that you intend to submit must always be done entirely by you, and you only.